mpapierski/michal.papierski.net/content/posts/bootstrapping-rust-from-scratch.md

 brew install ocaml opam
 {{ </highlight>}}

-`configure` mentions llvm-3.0, but it compile cleanly against released 3.0 - we need to go deeper and find correct snapshot of it, and build it from sources.
+`configure` mentions llvm-3.0, but doesn't compile cleanly against released 3.0 - we need to go deeper and find correct snapshot of it, and build it from sources.
+According to llvm history, and compile errors I tracked down the llvm snapshot to commit 097f9a94f66.

 WIP.